-The performance of the Chief Executive Officer was reviewed in FY21.
-A review of the Chief Financial Officer has yet to occur as her employment only commenced in December 2020.
+The performance of the Chief Executive Officer and Chief Financial Officer were reviewed in FY23.
 The performance of other key executives is reviewed annually against predetermined criteria in accordance with the Company's normal performance management process.

 THE BOARD IS STRUCTURED TO ADD VALUE